 While The Who had ushered in a new era of stage lighting one year prior, this show completely changed the game.
-This Super Bowl halftime show featured futuristic light-up outfits, dancers glowing in the dark, flashing bulbs, and CGI display.
+This one featured futuristic light-up outfits, dancers glowing in the dark, flashing bulbs, and CGI display.
 Hopefully, the person responsible for this light display got a big raise for distracting the audience from the worst lip syncing in history.

 The NFL has become nearly synonymous with patriotism for its many salutes to service throughout each season.
-So it was fitting when U2 took the opportunity to pay tribute to the victims of the September 11 terrorist attacks during the halftime performance at Super Bowl XXXVI.
+So it was fitting when U2 took the opportunity to pay tribute to the victims of the September 11 terrorist attacks during the halftime performance in 2002.

 U2 played hits like “Where the Streets Have No Name” in front of a backdrop that displayed names of those who had lost their lives in the attacks.
 It was a stirring performance full of Patriotic details, right down to Bono’s American flag jacket.